Russia says Ukraine talks progressing as onslaught continues

 Doctors from other Mariupol hospitals made a video to tell the world about the horrors they’ve been seeing.
 “We don’t want to be heroes and martyrs posthumously,” one woman said.
 She also said it was insufficient to refer to the patients being treated as wounded: “It’s torn off arms and legs, gouged out eyes, bodies torn into fragments, insides falling out.”

+As the West tried to bolster Ukraine's defenses while ratcheting up sanctions on Russia, defense ministers from NATO member nations met in Brussels on Wednesday ahead of an emergency summit of the military alliance next week.
-The prime ministers of Poland, the Czech Republic and Slovenia have returned to Poland on Wednesday after a visit to the embattled Ukrainian capital of Kyiv meant to show support for Ukraine as it faces heavy bombardment.

-They went ahead with the hours-long train trip despite worries within the European Union about the security risks of traveling within a war zone.
+Meanwhile the prime ministers of Poland, the Czech Republic and Slovenia returned to Poland on Wednesday after a risky visit to Kyiv meant to show support for Ukraine.
+They went ahead with the hours-long train trip despite worries within the European Union about the security risks.

-A Russian state television employee who was arrested after interrupting a live news program by protesting the war in Ukraine was fined about about $270, but still could face a prison sentence.

 Associated Press journalists around the world contributed to this report.